-As of August 1st, 2016, the AppraisalPort fee is typically $14 per completed and accepted residential appraisal report and $25 per completed and accepted commercial appraisal report.
+The AppraisalPort fees are typically assessed based upon the delivery of the completed appraisal report and acceptance by the lender.
 However, there may be additional fees that are unique to each client.
 You will find your fee schedule for each client under Profile, Client List, and click on the fee schedule icon.
 State and local sales tax will be charged where applicable.

 The fee you are charged when your completed appraisal report has been accepted by your client covers receiving the order, accepting the order online, sending the report (no matter how many times you may need to send it), messaging, and technical support.
 If you do not receive orders on AppraisalPort, there is no AppraisalPort charge.

 You are not charged a transaction fee for cancelled orders in which you do not receive full or partial payment, orders that you reject, or even orders that are sent back to you by your client for adjustments.
 You are only charged a fee after a report has been accepted by your client as completed, or for orders in which you receive a full or partial payment.

 A completed transaction, as it relates to AppraisalPort, is an order for valuation services that you receive that is completed as an appraisal (or other valuation service) report and submitted via AppraisalPort (or other means) back to the client, which in turn accepts it as completed..
 Even if the appraisal report is delivered by other means (i.e. fax, email, etc.), the AppraisalPort fee is due once the client institution accepts the report as complete

 Typically, when you send the report back to your client and the client logs out the order with its collateral management system, you are then charged a fee.